DNA Testing Accuracy: How Reliable Are DNA Tests?

 SUMMARY

 DNA testing is generally considered to be highly accurate, with accuracy rates ranging from 99.9% to 99.999%.
-However, there are several factors that can affect the accuracy of this testing, including the quality of the DNA sample, the methodology used by the testing company, and the interpretation of the results.
+However, several factors can affect the accuracy of this testing.
+These factors include the quality of the DNA sample, the methodology used by the testing company, and how the results are interpreted.
 Despite its limitations, DNA testing can provide valuable insights into a person’s ancestry and potential health risks.

 SOURCES